 Summary

-The founder of Help Your Teen Now started the parent advocate program because she found that parents of troubled teens really desired a resource where they could discover honest and unbiased information on all the different kinds of programs across the country.
-We aren’t affiliated with any school or program, so our recommendations are unbiased.
-We understand that you are already stressed and worried about your teen, so you don’t need the frustration of researching top facilities.
+The founder of Help Your Teen Now started the parent advocate program because she found that parents of troubled teens desired a resource to discover honest and unbiased information on all the different kinds of programs across the country.
+Our recommendations are unbiased because we aren’t affiliated with any school or program.
+We understand you are already stressed and worried about your teen, so you don’t need the frustration of researching top facilities.
 We’ve done the work for you and have accumulated years of research and testimonials to help point you toward the top programs in Oregon and in nearby states.

 Please call Help Your Teen Now at 1-800-901-7347 and find out how we are ready to help parents just like you with tracking down answers to all your questions about boot camps and military schools in Oregon, plus a lot more.